42Crunch/resources/AWSFargate.md

 ## Deploying the API Firewall

-Once the task has been configured and saved, you can create a service from this task, configuring AWS network components to make the FW reachable.
+Once the task has been configured and saved, you can create a service from this task, configuring AWS network components to make the Firewall reachable.

 When creating the service from the task:

-* You can use a network LB to expose the FW, with a 443 target
+* You can use a network LB to expose the Firewall, with a 443 target

 * You will need to put HTTPS/443 as inbound rule for the security group

 * You will need to authorize access to secrets from the Fargate task (https://docs.aws.amazon.com/AmazonECS/latest/developerguide/specifying-sensitive-data-secrets.html)

-* When the FW starts it will need to connect to **protection.42crunch.com:8001** - You may need to open access to this hostname that in your firewall / network rules.
+* When the Firewall starts it needs to connect to **protection.42crunch.com:8001** - You may need to open access to this hostname  in your firewall / network rules.

   > They are many ways to deploy this setup, which will vary depending on your existing application architecture.
 For example, you could use a application LB and terminate TLS at that level, or just do TCP load balancing in a network LB on port 443 so that the API Firewall terminates SSL.

-# Getting ready to test the firewall
+# Getting ready to test the API firewall

 1. Test the secured endpoint setup by invoking the hostname you have set, for example: https://42c-fw-lb-xxxx.elb.eu-west-1.amazonaws.com/ - You should receive a message like this one, indicating the firewall has blocked the request.